 Patient Care Philosophy

-My goal is to provide extraordinary, compassionate, highly-effective, and timely care and treatment for you, in order to help you improve your quality of life, reduce or eliminate your pain, and improve your function so you can enjoy and make the most of your life.
+My goal is to provide extraordinary, compassionate, highly-effective, and timely care and treatment for you.
+I want to help improve your quality of life, reduce or eliminate your pain, and improve your function so you can enjoy and make the most of your life.
 I will be honest and straightforward with you.
-My clinical research in the past five years has been focused on achieving optimal outcomes, minimizing complications, and enhancing recovery to help you feel better and return to your home as soon as safely possible.
+My clinical research was focused on achieving optimal outcomes, minimizing complications, and enhancing recovery to help you feel better and return to your home as soon as safely possible.

 Dr. Christopher Hulen is an Orthopedic Spine surgeon who specializes in treating degenerative, traumatic, deformity-related, inflammatory, infectious, and tumor-related problems of the spine.
 Originally from the Gulf Coast of Florida, he graduated from the University of Miami’s Honors Program in Medical Education with a Bachelor’s Degree in Biology and earned his medical degree at the University of Miami’s Miller School of Medicine before completing his Orthopedic Surgery residency at the University of Miami’s Miami Project to Cure Paralysis.
 Dr. Hulen also served as a staff orthopedic surgeon for the Jackson Health System, including Ryder Trauma Center, and participated in the residency teaching program while completing his research fellowship.
 To further enhance his spine surgery expertise, Dr. Hulen completed a fellowship in Orthopedic Surgery of the Spine at William Beaumont Hospital in Royal Oak, Michigan.
 Dr. Hulen is a Diplomate of the American Board of Orthopedic Surgery.
 He has been practicing Orthopedic Spine Surgery since 2007.